dallgoot/yaml/README.md

 PHP library to load and parse YAML file to PHP coherent datatypes equivalent

 ## Features:
-- define *appropriate* PHP datatypes for values ie. object for mappings, array for sequences, JSON, DateTime, integers, floats, etc.
+- define *appropriate* PHP datatypes for values ie. object for mappings, array for sequences, Compact syntax, JSON, DateTime, etc.
 - recover from some parsing errors
 - tolerance to tabulations